Introduction: What is a Cleanroom?

 When we worked with Fisher & Paykel in the construction of their pharmaceutical manufacturing plant, we used vinyl floors to provide a smooth, flush finish to the space, leaving no cracks or crevices for the accumulation of particulate contamination.
 We also used accessible ceilings based on plasterboard with a vinyl finish, resistance to buckling and deformation, and vinyl paint.

-Over the years, we have built cleanrooms for a wide range of medical device manufacturers, like apnea treatment devices, pacemakers and caterers, blood handling instruments, and disposable probes and pressure gauges.
+Over the years, we have built cleanrooms for a wide range of medical device manufacturers, like apnea treatment devices, pacemakers and caterers, blood handling instruments, disposable probes, and pressure gauges.
 As we have previously shared in our Cleanrooms Case Study, these are special projects due to the distinct set of requirements that each client presents, with very intricate and detailed labor.
 You can trust our team and proven frameworks to bring your project to life, but most importantly, you can trust our focus on people and deliver efficient solutions for your project.